kbroman/Tools4RR/outline.md

    - Make use of others' code
  - Be self-sufficient
  - Automation with make
- - "You" 3 months in the future is effectively a different person
+ - &ldquo;You&rdquo; 3 months in the future is effectively a different person

+   >  &ldquo;Your closest collaborator is you six months ago, but you
+   >  don't reply to emails.&rdquo;

  - It's a lot more work to do things properly, but it could save you a ton of aggravation down the road.
  - `make` is not just a critical tool, it is also the essence of what